Bonnyton, East Ayrshire: Recent history

-Barclay House

-Barclay house is a conversion of the former Caledonia Works, which is a category B listed building of the former Andrew Barclay & Son Railway Engineers; and is now home to 62 apartments in a contemporary style.
-The development is central to Kilmarnock Town Centre and the Bus and Railway Stations.
+Barclay House is a conversion of the former Caledonia Works, which is a category B listed building of the former Andrew Barclay & Son railway engineers.
+It is now home to 62 apartments in a contemporary style and the development is considered central to Kilmarnock Town Centre and the bus and railway stations.

-Grange Campus

-Bonnyton is now home to three fairly recently built schools, Grange Academy, Annanhill Primary and Park School which have been joined to form Grange Campus.
-The Grange Campus opened to pupils in 2008.
+The then first minister of Scotland Alex Salmond visited Bonnyton to officially open the Andrew Barclay Railway Heritage Centre which opened in January 2008.
+The Andrew Barclay Heritage Centre, located on Bonnyton Road, is home to Drake 2086, a locomotive originally built by Andrew Barclay Sons & Co. in 1940.